Shadman19/Emergency-Ventilator/README.md

 -- Codes of user interfacing and other relevant codes and design files have been provided in the uploaded file section.

 # 6. License
+The licensing information is given in the image below.
 ![](oshw_facts.jpg)